Tioman Ferry Tickets

 NOTE: Arriving with plenty of spare time for the ferry to Tioman is always recommended.
 This is always the case, no matter where you travel, but applies even more here, as ferry departure times to Tioman Island are subject to tides, sea state and weather, which makes for a dynamic mix.
 This results in non-fixed departure times.
 So the more wiggle room you have, the more things will work out in your favour.

-Ferry tickets to Tioman may be purchased on the spot at Mersing Harbour Centre.
-However, there is no guarantee that your ferry still has available seats by then of course, in particular given that Mersing's ferry times are susceptible to external factors.
+Ferry tickets to Tioman may also be purchased on the spot at Mersing Harbour Centre.
+However, there is no guarantee that your ferry still has available seats by the time you arrive in Mersing of course, in particular given that Mersing's ferry times are susceptible to external factors.
 In light of this, booking your Tioman ferry tickets in advance, i.e. online, makes good sense.
 This applies especially during weekends, school holidays, public holidays, as well as during the June to September season.

 If you're looking to book the ferry to Tioman, make sure you choose a ticket provider that comes recommended.
 Some of the ticketing companies provide ferry schedule updates, for instance by Twitter, which are quite useful.
 After all, ferry times from Mersing have a tendency of being rather dynamic, due to weather and sea state conditions around the area being subject to fairly abrupt changes.

 Before you're on your way to Tioman, make sure you know at which jetty or "kampong" your resort is located and remember the name of your kampong.
 Kampong means village in Malay and it's these villages that are announced when you reach Tioman's various destinations.

 This is the usual order of the stops on your way to Tioman:

 1. Kampong Genting

 2. Kampong Paya (Don't mistake "Paya" for "Berjaya", which is the next stop)

-3. Kampong Tekek (Disembark here if you're going to Berjaya, Tekek or Kampong Juara)
+3. Kampong Tekek (Disembark here if you're going to Berjaya, Tekek or Juara*)

 4. Kampong Air Batang (Also announced as "ABC")

 x.
 Panuba Jetty (If and when there are passengers on the ferry that are staying at this resort)